mfernandezcean/ECommerce_Data_Analysis/Data_Querying/Readme.md

 |6| BARISAL	 |428,042  |
 | 7| SYLHET	|  313,542|

+### Dhaka and Chittagong sell more than the other 5 divisions combined.

 ## INSIDE the Divisions: District's

 #### Top 3 Districts by Division